Southern Poverty Law Center: History

 In 2008, the SPLC and Dees were featured on National Geographics Inside American Terror explaining their litigation strategy against the Ku Klux Klan.

-In 2011, the SPLC was "involved in high-profile state fights", including the battle over the Georgia House Bill 87 (HB 87).
-The SPLC joined with the ACLU, the Asian Law Caucus, and the National Immigration Law Center in June 2011, to file a lawsuit challenging HB 87. which resulted in a permanent injunction in 2013 blocking multiple provisions of the law.
+In 2011, the SPLC was "involved in high-profile state fights", including the battle over Georgia House Bill 87 (HB 87).
+The SPLC joined with the ACLU, the Asian Law Caucus, and the National Immigration Law Center in June 2011 to file a lawsuit challenging HB 87, which resulted in a 2013 permanent injunction blocking multiple provisions of the law.

-In 2013, "Teaching Tolerance" was cited as "of the most widely read periodicals dedicated to diversity and social justice in education".
+In 2013, "Teaching Tolerance" was cited as "one of the most widely read periodicals dedicated to diversity and social justice in education."

 In 2016, the SPLC's "ranks swelled" and its "endowment surged" after U.S. President Donald Trump was elected, resulting in the hiring of 200 new employees.

-In 2018, The SPLC filed suits related to the conditions of incarceration for adults and juveniles.
+In 2018, the SPLC filed suits related to the conditions of incarceration for adults and juveniles.

-In March 2019, founder Morris Dees was fired.
+In March 2019, Dees was fired.
 In April, Karen Baynes-Dunning was named as interim president and CEO.
 After a "tumultuous year", in mid-December 2019, staff at the SPLC voted to unionize, with 142 in favor and 45 against.
 The SPLC had "long been dogged by accusations of internal discrimination against minority employees, particularly in the area of promotions."
 A new president and CEO, Margaret Huang, was named in early February 2020.
-Huang resigned in July 2025 and was replaced by interim CEO Bryan Fair.

-The SPLC and the ACLU have been involved in "battles over the treatment of inmates in the state's prisons", including an emergency request in April 2020 for the "release of tens of thousands of people in ICE custody" if ICE cannot provide protection for vulnerable inmates during the COVID-19 pandemic.
-The federal court injunction was filed as part of an existing class-action lawsuit regarding conditions in ICE facilities.
+The SPLC and the ACLU have been involved in "battles over the treatment of inmates in [Alabama's] prisons".
+They also made an emergency request in April 2020 for the "release of tens of thousands of people in ICE custody" if ICE could not provide protection for vulnerable inmates during the COVID-19 pandemic.
+The request was filed as part of an existing class-action lawsuit regarding conditions in ICE facilities.

 In June 2024, 80 people, representing 25% of the SPLC's workforce, were laid off.
-In September 2024, 92% of remaining SPLC staffers supported a no-confidence motion on the organization's CEO, Margaret Huang.
+In September 2024, 92% of remaining SPLC staffers supported a no-confidence motion against Huang.
 The workers demanded a reversal of the mass layoff, which they characterized as a union-busting tactic, and the hiring of a new CEO.
 The chair of the union's bargaining committee called the layoffs "sloppy, dispassionate, inhumane.
 It has been the absolute opposite of what the organization says they stand for and absolute chaos since then."
 SPLC leadership dismissed the union's request to remove Huang as CEO.
-Huang resigned as CEO in July 2025.
+Huang resigned as CEO in July 2025 and was replaced by interim CEO Bryan Fair.